bitrise-io/devcenter/_articles/jp/troubleshooting/resetting-your-password.md

 * with your Bitrise username and password
 * with your Gitlab/Github/Bitbucket account
-* with your Bitrise organization name if [SAML SSO](/team-management/organizations/saml-sso-in-organizations/) has been set up to and enforced on it your Bitrise organization
+* with your Bitrise Workspace name if [SAML SSO](/team-management/organizations/saml-sso-in-organizations/) has been set up to and enforced on it your Bitrise Workspace

 ## Resetting your password